sslab-gatech/winnie/docs/walkthrough.md

 ![dir.png](./dir.png)

 Winnie collects coverage using *full-speed* instrumentation.
 Full-speed instrumentation essentially puts a breakpoint on each basic block.
 Thus, Winnie needs a list of the addresses of basic blocks we want to cover per module.
 This list is called the *bb-file* and it's specified with the `-bbfile` parameter.
-We can automatically generate this file with the IDAPython script `bb.py` if you have IDA Pro.
+We can automatically generate this file with the IDAPython script `scripts/ida_basic_blocks.py` if you have IDA Pro.
+(There is also a script for Ghidra.)
 For more about the bbfile file format, check the README.

 At this point, you should also have `basicblocks.bb` in the directory too.
 Now we can start fuzzing.